 Says President Mike McLean, “It is gratifying to learn from this survey that our alumni are deeply satisfied with their alma mater.
 But it is not a complete surprise.
 What we offer our students is an education for their whole lives — not simply the know-how for a particular profession or career.
 So, as the years play out, our alumni naturally come to appreciate their education more and more.
 I am deeply grateful to them for expressing their satisfaction through financial support for their alma mater.
 Their generosity is immediately helpful to current students, so many of whom need financial aid in order to attend the college.
 But it is also a sign of institutional strength to foundations and individuals that are considering support for Thomas Aquinas College.”

 About Thomas Aquinas College: Highly ranked by U.S. News & World Report and one of only 13 institutions in the country on The Princeton Review’s “Financial Aid Honor Roll,” Thomas Aquinas College is a four-year, Catholic liberal arts college located in Ventura County, 60 minutes northeast of Los Angeles.
 The 4-year, co-educational school offers a fully-integrated curriculum composed exclusively of the Great Books, the seminal works in the major disciplines by the great thinkers who have helped shape Western civilization.
 There are no textbooks, no lectures and no electives.
-Instead, under the guidance of faculty members and using only the Socratic method of dialogue in classes of no more than 20, students read and discuss the original works of authors such as Euclid, Dante, Galileo, Descartes, the American Founding Fathers, Adam Smith, Shakespeare, Copernicus, Kepler, Newton, Einstein, Aristotle, Plato, St. Augustine, and of course, St. Thomas Aquinas.
+Instead, under the guidance of faculty members and using only the Discussion Method in classes of no more than 20, students read and discuss the original works of authors such as Euclid, Dante, Galileo, Descartes, the American Founding Fathers, Adam Smith, Shakespeare, Copernicus, Kepler, Newton, Einstein, Aristotle, Plato, St. Augustine, and of course, St. Thomas Aquinas.
 Graduates consistently excel in the many world-class institutions at which they pursue graduate degrees in fields such as law, medicine, business, architecture, theology, and education.
 They have distinguished themselves serving as lawyers, doctors, business owners, priests, military service men and women, educators, journalists and college presidents.